-1. If your selected topic is related to a discipline in the Fine Art or Math & Science Magnets, then TAG Directed Study can count as Magnet Credit pending submission of the appropriate form.
+1. TOPIC: If your selected topic is related to a discipline in the Fine Art or Math & Science Magnets, then TAG Directed Study can count as Magnet Credit pending submission of the appropriate form.

 EXAMPLE DIRECTED STUDY TOPICS AND PROJECTS FROM NSHS

 Metallurgy/Blacksmith: Konrad built a forge and created blacksmithing projects.

 Writing a Novel: Alma is writing full novel over the course of the year

 Independent Art Show: Kate and Nancy planned out their own art assignments and each designed a personal gallery show.

 Advanced Mathematical Proofs: Konrad willingly worked through famous difficult proofs after advancing out of the available math courses at NS

 FBLA Project- March of Dimes: Anthony used his directed study to execute a large-scale event for FBLA that had multiple components on campus and in the community.

 Computer Programming: Ohad built several computer programs and a phone app.
 It was way over my head.